MarioIannotta/Nomosi/README.md

 Each service is indipendent and atomic making things like module-based app development, client api versioning, working in large teams, testing and maintain the codebase a lot easier.

+### Features
+- Declarative functional syntax
+- Type-safe by design
+- Easy way to decorate (eg: token refresh) and/or invalidate request with the closure `shouldLoadService`
+- Simple cache configuration with custom timeout
+- Discard invalid requests without performing them
+- Avoid redundant requests
+- Makes simple to attach thirdy part components with `ServiceObserver`
+- Prebaked UI Components (by adding `Nomosi/UI`)

+For an extensive overview about how all of that works, you can take a look at the [service flow chart](https://github.com/MarioIannotta/Nomosi/wiki/Service-flow-chart).

 ## What

 The core object of Nomosi is declared as  `Service<Response: ServiceResponse>`: a generic class where the placeholder `Response` conforms the protocol  `ServiceResponse`.